donaldkibet/openmrs-styleguide/README.md

 A javascript module for setting up and configuring your SPA.
 See [openmrs-rfc-frontend](https://github.com/openmrs/openmrs-rfc-frontend) for what this project is and how it works.

+## Hackathon styleguide

+The styleguide for the hackathon is a set of global css classes that help you style your dom elements.

+The following CSS classes are available:

+- `primary`: This will change a button to be blue
+-

 ## Local development

 ```sh